13th October 2015

 Why orthodontic braces are good for your health

 For many people, the driving force behind seeking treatment with orthodontic braces here at our Stourbridge dental practice is cosmetic.
-Understandably, patients want their smile to look good.
+Understandably, patients want their smiles to look good.

 But did you know that having straighter teeth isn’t just about appearance?
 It can be good for your health too.